Malacca City: Etymology

 According to legend, the site that is now Malacca City was named Malaka when Parameswara, a Sumatran prince arrived there.
 While he was resting under a tree known as a Malacca tree, he saw his warrior's hunting dogs were challenged and kicked into a river by a tiny mouse deer.
 Amused by this, he chose to name the site Malaka after the tree under which he was sitting.

+There are at least two other theories on the origin the naming of Malacca: Tomé Pires explains the name in the Suma Oriental as a transliteration of the term for a fugitive, Malaqa, reflecting Parameswara's history as one, and the Malay Annals themselves suggest that Arab merchants called the kingdom Malakat (Arabic for 'congregation of merchants') during the reign of Muhammad Shah (1424–1444), because it was home to many trading communities.

 When the city came under Portuguese administration, its name was spelled "Malaca", under Dutch administration as "Malakka" or "Malacka", and under British rule, "Malacca".
 The Straits of Malacca were named after the city at the time of the Malacca Sultanate.